sweirich/pi-forall/README.md

 Pi-Forall language
 ------------------

-This language implemention is designed to accompany four lectures at OPLSS during Summer 2014.
+This language implementation is designed to accompany four lectures at OPLSS during Summer 2014.
 Notes for these lectures are available at:

 - [notes.md](notes.md):    Basic language with Type:Type